brti-dev/webdev-notes/HTTP.md

 200 OK
 201 Created
 304 Not Modified
-400 Bad Request
+400 Bad Request (used to indicate nonspecific failure) 401 Unauthorized (problem with credentials)
-401 Unauthorized
-403 Forbidden
+403 Forbidden (no access ever)
 404 Not Found
+405 Method not supported
 422 Unprocessable Entity
 500 Internal Server Error